Bigouden: Cultural distinctiveness

 By around 1900 this had evolved into a tall sugarloaf shape.
 In the early twentieth century the cap became even taller, reaching fifteen to twenty centimeters in the late 1920s and even taller just after the Second World War.
 Until 2000, the cap has hovered between 30 and 35 centimeters in height by 12-14 centimeters wide at the base.
 René Quillivic's statue La Bigoudène at Pors-Poulhan depicts a woman wearing the headdress.
 It marks the border between Pays Bigouden and Cap Sizun.
 Pêr-Jakez Helias, a major Breton writer of the 20th century, was from the Bigouden.

+The traditional language of the Bigouden region is Breton, specifically the Cornouaille dialect, although usage has declined in recent decades due to language shift and urbanization.
+Revitalization efforts are ongoing through local schools and cultural associations.

 Flag

 A flag of the Bigouden was created in 1992 as part of the local promotion of the area.
 It was designed by Bernard Le Brun at the request of the Association de Promotion du Pays bigouden.
 It comprises three parts.
 The left includes heraldic ermines, representing the twenty Bigoudène communes (formerly 22).
 The golden colour represents the art of gold embroidery, which once dominated the region.
 The three orange stripes on the right recall the three cantons of the area.